 Although we have generally experienced revenue growth in our history, we may not be able to sustain this growth.
 We may also experience significant period-to-period fluctuations in our revenues and operating results in the future due to a number of factors, and any such variations may cause our stock price to fluctuate.
-In some future period our revenues or operating results may be below the expectations of public market analysts or investors.
-If this occurs, our stock price may drop, perhaps significantly.
+If our revenues or operating results are below the expectations of public market analysts or investors, our stock price may drop, perhaps significantly.